Running/Injuries

 Red Flags - Seek Immediate Care

-• Point tenderness on bone (vs diffuse muscle pain) - POSSIBLE STRESS FRACTURE, needs evaluation
+• Point tenderness on a specific spot on the bone (vs diffuse muscle pain), possible stress fracture, needs evaluation and imaging

-• Pain that doesn't warm up - possible stress fracture
+• Pain that does not warm up at all, possible stress fracture

-• Swelling directly over tibia - may indicate stress fracture
+• Swelling directly over tibia, may indicate stress fracture or periosteal reaction

 When to Seek Professional Care